Yasmeen-Begum/Udacity/3.Machine Learning Fundamentals/1.Project: Predict Bike Sharing Demand with AutoGluon/report-template.md

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?
 I managed to derive from the distriutions that the temperature categories were normally distributed.
-The datetime needed to be split into more features and I chose to split it into year, month, day and hour which is what improve my model the most.
+The datetime needed to be split into more features and I chose to split it into month, day and hour which is what improve my model the most.
 About the season I suppose that we see the four seasons in the distribution and it is the same for the weather which has three categories of input.
-Workday and holiday are both binary fields and humidity and windspeed are left and right skewed respectively.
+Workday and holiday are both binary fields and humidity are right and windspeed are left skewed respectively.

 ### How much better did your model preform after adding additional features and why do you think that is?
 The model performed much better than the initial model but a little bit worse than the improvement with just the features.

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?
-The best improvement was because of the split of the datetime field into year, month, day and hour and the result in based in my opinion on the.
+The best improvement was because of the split of the datetime field into  month, day and hour and the result in based in my opinion on the.
 It imporved the model by 78%.

 ### If you were given more time with this dataset, where do you think you would spend more time?
 I would try to figure out more ways to improve on the features as they seem to be the ones that lead to improvement of the score.
 Maybe some one-hot encoding or adjusting for the seasons or working hours will provide us with a better result.